primatejs/primate/docs/guide/routing.md

 With the definition in place, to type a parameter, place a colon between its name and type.
-The route file `/users/{userId:uuid}.js` will only accept routes for which the `userId` parameter satifies the predicate specified in `types/uuid.js`.
+The route file `/users/{userId:uuid}.js` will only accept routes for which the `userId` parameter satisfies the predicate specified in `types/uuid.js`.

-Like parameters themselves, types are case sensitive. `types/uuid.js`, `types/UUID.js` and `types/Uuid.js` would all describe different types.
+Like parameters themselves, types are case sensitive. `types/uuid.js`, `types/UUID.js` and `types/Uuid.js` all describe different types.

 !!!
-A type predicate function must return exactly `true` to pass the check.
+A type predicate function must return exactly `true` (or a Promise that evaluates to that) to pass the check.
 Primate will not coerce the return value, treating any return value which is not `true` as false.
 !!!

 Types allow for early validation before a route function is being executed.